 Having worked with multiple franchises and multi-location brands, the biggest challenge is always educating the leadership team and the person most in charge of the individual location, be it the owner or store manager.

-By nurturing the areas of local SEO each month, either through KPI goals or percentage of growth improvement, a business with one or more locations can climb their way to the top of Google Maps and stay there for an array of target keywords.
+By nurturing the areas of local SEO each month, either through KPI goals or percentage of growth improvement, a company with one or more locations can boost their Google Maps business listing position and stay there for an array of target keywords.

 Keep in mind that algorithms don’t just store data; they analyze patterns.
 Avoiding a “set it and forget it” mindset could be the one strategy that sets your business apart from its competition.